 System Requirements Identification

-User Requirements Specification (URS) for computerized systems are written in non-technical language that is testable and measurable and cover the user’s point of view.
+User Requirements Specification (URS) for computerized systems are written in non-technical language that is testable and measurable and covers the user’s point of view.
 The requirements follow the SMAR(T) rule.

 The user requirements address the following, where applicable: